Presentation at Waterstones book launch for Relative Relations 28.2.2008

-Wholly appropriate that this book Relative Relations was made during my artist's residency at the Freud Museum in 2006 and that it is the result of an exhibition, which was a tribute to Freud on the 150th celebration of his birth - and the catalogue is being launched here now, in a parallel celebration of my 50th birthday.
-Hence the pairing -50150.
+This book Relative Relations was made during my artist's residency at the Freud Museum in 2006 and is the result of an exhibition, which was a tribute to Freud on the 150th celebration of his birth.

 In Relative Relations I pair my created works with Freud's collected works.
 Sigmund Freud collected over 2000 objects of antiquity.
 These were Egyptian, Classical and Eastern sculptures.
 Freud collected sculpture.

 During my residency at the museum I made a series of drawings of those sculptures.
-They can be seen both on the Freud Museum website and on my website janemcadamfreud.com.
-Prints made from these drawings can also be seen, in the flesh/ink as it were, at the Freud Museum, where they are also for sale.
+They can be seen on this website under 2D drawings.

 I found remarkable similarities between works I had previously made and the objects Freud had chosen to collect.
 He collected medals, reliefs and busts, figures and fragments, all of which appear in my past body of work.
 Any intent to follow in Freud's footsteps 'in matters of preference' was certainly not a conscious one.
 Whether unconscious or programmed it remains - a twinned collection.